rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 Here is what you'll find in the dramatic conclusion of this chicken egg ML IoT saga:

 1. Using the saved series of PNG images, we will **build an image classification model** with [Edge Impulse](https://edgeimpulse.com/).
-2. We will **deploy the model** to the Swan MCU.
+2. We will **deploy the model** to the host Swan MCU.
-3. Using the Edge Impulse runtime, we will write a sketch to **generate inferences on new thermal images** to check to for the presence of eggs.
+3. Using the Edge Impulse runtime, we will write a sketch to **generate inferences on new thermal images** to check for the presence of eggs.
 4. If an egg is detected, we will **upload the image and send an SMS notification** with Twilio, thanks to the power of the Notecard and Notehub!